Skip to content

 Quickstart#

-Extract the install package of i-doit in a folder the Apache Webserver can access.
-After that, open this folder in the browser and follow the setup instructions.
+Unzip the i-doit installation package in a directory to which the Apache HTTP server has access.
+Then navigate to this directory with the browser and follow the setup instructions.

 Download and Extract the Install Package#